cwwang1979/BoneMarrow/README.md

 - **Data extraction time:** 328 seconds
 - **AI Inference time:** 336 seconds

-In the cloud demo, the system gets a WSI file from the remote NAS, so data extraction time takes more than the workstation demo.
+In the cloud demo, the system gets a WSI file from the remote NAS, and hence the data extraction time takes more than the workstation demo.

 ## Workstation Demo
-The workstation demo data name is [1M14.mrxs](https://drive.google.com/file/d/1IrSIONn5ZtHN4SmOO0bu5tvwzXcy1E7u/view?usp=sharing).
-AI inference process and results as follows:
+AI inference process and results as follows with demo data [1M14.mrxs](https://drive.google.com/file/d/1IrSIONn5ZtHN4SmOO0bu5tvwzXcy1E7u/view?usp=sharing).
 ##### ![result](result_screenshot.png)

 #### Device specifications